The Best Benzoyl Peroxide Acne Treatments to Try Right Now

 Treat body and facial acne

-Available as both a creamy wash or a bar, PanOxyl Benzoyl Peroxide Acne Creamy Wash ($12) is beloved by dermatologists for its ability to treat both body and facial acne, as well as folliculitis, a common summer skin problem where tiny red bumps tend to crop up around hair follicles.
-“It comes in two strengths, 4 percent and 10 percent, and also comes in a large bottle or bar that is shower-friendly,” explains Tsippora Shainhouse, MD, Beverly Hills-based dermatologist.
+Available as both a creamy wash or a bar, PanOxyl Benzoyl Peroxide Acne Creamy Wash ($10.25) is beloved by dermatologists for its ability to treat both body and facial acne, as well as folliculitis, a common summer skin problem where tiny red bumps tend to crop up around hair follicles.
+“It comes in two strengths, 4 percent and 10 percent, and also comes in a large bottle or bar that is shower-friendly,” explains Tsippora Shainhouse, MD, a dermatologist at Stay Skin Safe in Los Angeles.
 “Just be careful when rinsing it off with a towel, as it can bleach fabrics!”
-Plus, here are the top ingredients people with acne-prone skin need in their beauty arsenal.

-For those needing a more potent option, Dr. Schlessinger recommends Replenix Acne Solutions Acne Wash 10% ($15), which contains 10 percent BPO.
+For those needing a more potent option, Dr. Schlessinger recommends Replenix Acne Solutions Acne Wash 10% ($15.95), which contains 10 percent benzoyl peroxide.
 “It makes for a highly purifying cleanser that aims to clear current breakouts while eliminating excess oil and bacteria,” he says.
 “Due to its high concentration of BPO, this cleanser is ideal for those struggling with adult and teen acne or those with excessively oily skin.”

 Less drying, more hydrating

-Glo Skin Beauty Clear Skin Spot Treatment ($24) features an advanced botanical formula containing just 2 percent BPO, which helps keep the skin hydrated.
+Glo Skin Beauty Clear Skin Spot Treatment ($26) features an advanced botanical formula containing just 2 percent benzoyl peroxide, which helps keep the skin hydrated.
 It contains a soothing complex of chamomile, cucumber, and rosemary extract and aloe vera, which work in conjunction to reduce inflammation and hyperpigmentation, along with breakouts and clogged pores.

 A two-for-one cream